 *Not for the first time when tasting a red wine from this vineyard, my senses have jumped the fenceline and reminded me of the dinstinctive scents of Adelina’s northern neighbour, AP Birks Wendouree.
 Sometimes it’s a sniff of anise or bay, but with this it’s Spring Farm roast beef meatiness—the end bits.
 And the texture—nature—of the tannin.

 *This was the first wine I tasted—although the seventh I nosed—in a half-blind line-up which included ‘22s from the Clare Valley and Heathcote.
 Hence my excitement about the palate, even venturing back and forth to it after assessing the others.
-It was a surprise, however, that this turned ou to be from McLaren Vale for I’m not ordinarily a fan of Shiraz from the Vale.
-But then ’22 has provided a delightful number of them.
-And this—groan—is positioned at one or two so far on the vintage's grid.
+It was a surprise, however, that this turned ou to be from McLaren Vale for I’m not ordinarily a fan of Shiraz from this region—Grenache from the district being a different—and consistently superior—grape matter entirely.
+But then ’22 has provided a number of delightful Shirazes from the Vale.
+Oh, the rewards that different vintages can bring.
+And of those ‘22s I’ve had the opportunity and pleasure to taste, this is positioned at one or two so far on the vintage grid.
+Although I’m quite awrding it the checkered flag.

 Brininess, sweet toast crustiness, cured complexity—of the parma into bresaola kind— and deep.
 Cane berry pips build.
 Cane berry pippiness on the palate also — loganberry more than raspberry — there’s most serious fruit in here.
 Has a biscuity bresaola mashed pips mouth-aroma thing also, while the tannins are melting and most Nebby*.
 And they’re gently integrated in the fine mousse*.
 Has intriguing textural complexity and I seriously want to taste this—drink I mean—with some Pino’s Dolce Vita wagyu bresaola.
 Because this is emphatically bresaola bubbly.
 94/100 (e) - 9/10 (h) - 😋😋😋 - $29.99 cellar direct.
 Crown cap sealed.